 4. Pre-S&OP - Pre-S&OP is a series of meetings with leaders at different levels that explain how planning for products, demand, supply, and finances are interconnected.
 These discussions ought to be centred around a cloud-based platform where all the plans are kept in a single place.
 The goal of pre-S&OP is to locate significant gaps and disconnects and develop solutions for them.
 Shared dashboards are used to review the plans, and the actual vs. variance is examined while keeping targets and budgets in mind.
 To understand the financial and operational consequences of actions, various metrics such as sales, profit, and inventory are examined at both the corporate and product-line levels.
 Plans for the supply, demand, and product are constantly being adjusted.

-5. Executive S&OP – In the concluding phase of Sales and Operations Planning, all the information and strategies are consolidated into a unified platform based on the cloud, which will be utilized during executive S&OP meetings.
+5. Executive S&OP – In the concluding phase of enterprise Sales and Operations Planning, all the information and strategies are consolidated into a unified platform based on the cloud, which will be utilized during executive S&OP meetings.
 Decision points are highlighted so that leadership is aware of when it will be necessary to make the right decisions.
 "What-if" scenarios and the related risks are assessed.
 The causes for escalation are looked at, decision dates are established, and any significant decisions that were not resolved in the prior five phases are handled in this phase.

 In today's fast-paced and ever-changing supply chain, making informed decisions is crucial to success.
 Supply chain leaders need to react quickly to shifting demands and customer needs to optimize margins and maximize profits.